mead-ml/mead-baseline/python/xpctl/README.md

 Using xpctl
 1. Put the results ( `putresult`).
 This will show you the id of the result you just updated in the database.
-2. Get the best result so far: `xpctl best tagger test idr f1`
+2. Get the best result so far: `xpctl best tagger test <test-dataset> f1`
 3. If E is the best so far, use `putmodel` to store the model in a persistent loc.

 _ sometime later _ :